 List of Australian-made Eligible Light Commercial Vehicles.
 All vehicles listed achieve a five star ANCAP safety rating.

-Agencies are required to lease their vehicles from the Australian Government's fleet services provider (sgfleet).
-In certain circumstances, and with the written approval of the Australian Government Fleet team, agencies are able to purchase vehicles.
+Entities are required to lease their vehicles from the Australian Government's fleet services provider (sgfleet).
+In certain circumstances, and with the written approval of the Australian Government Fleet team, entities are able to purchase vehicles.